-Public holiday; no sweeter words have ever been uttered when you’re stuck at work and dreaming of the perfect escape.
-A public holiday can be the soothing release you need when you’re in between vacations and needing a break.
-And it’s even better when that blessed public holiday gives you the joy of a long weekend.
-If you’re looking to make the most out of the King’s birthday long weekend but not sure where to start–Swoosh has you covered with some great ideas!
-We’ve made a list of the best budget friendly ideas to turn your public holiday into an epic long weekend.
+When you’re feeling a little burnt out from the daily grind, a public holiday can be the sweet relief you need.
+Even better if the public holiday also gives you the joy of a long weekend!
+But if you’re stuck on how to make the most out of the King’s birthday long weekend, Swoosh has you covered.
+We’ve put together a list of the best budget-friendly ideas to turn your public holiday into an epic long weekend.

 Overview